-The interchange includes construction of a bridge over I-25, north and southbound on- and off-ramps, a bridge over the BNSF railroad tracks, relocation of a segment of the east Frontage Road and a connection to the relocated west Frontage Road from Tomah to the new interchange as a separate project by the Town and Douglas County.
+The interchange includes construction of a bridge over I-25, north and southbound on- and off-ramps, a bridge over the BNSF Railway tracks, relocation of a segment of the East Frontage Road and a connection to the relocated West Frontage Road from Tomah Road to the new interchange as a separate project by the Town and Douglas County.

 The Preferred Alternative of the Crystal Valley / I-25 Interchange Environmental Assessment includes a diamond interchange with Crystal Valley Parkway crossing over I-25 on the east, and Territorial Road on the west.
 Crystal Valley Parkway will be constructed with two lanes in each direction between the relocated east-and west-side frontage roads.

 Crystal Valley Parkway will cross over I-25 with a grade separation.
 The Parkway will be constructed to accommodate the current configuration of I-25 in each direction.
 The new interchange will also be wide enough to accommodate a proposed additional track by Burlington Northern Santa Fe Railroad.